Peljidiin Genden: Relations with Stalin and Resistance

-In December 1935, Genden was brought back to Moscow where Stalin again rebuked him for failing multiple times to act on his guidance.
-Later, a heavily intoxicated Genden publicly scolded Stalin at a reception for the Mongolian Embassy, shouting "You bloody Georgian, you have become a virtual Russian Czar".
-Genden then reportedly slapped Stalin, broke his pipe, and hinted that Mongolia was considering an alliance with the Empire of Japan.
+In December 1935, Genden traveled again to Moscow, where Stalin dismissed his requests for economic assistance, and again rebuked him for not following instructions.
+Genden became argumentative after this meeting, and later started a fight with Stalin while heavily intoxicated during a reception at the Mongolian Embassy.
+Stalin allegedly said "Genden, apparently you want to become Mongolia's king, don't you?" and Genden responded "You bloody Georgian, you have become a virtual Russian Tsar".
+Genden then slapped Stalin and broke his pipe according to some witnesses.
+Dorjjavyn Luvsansharav, Genden's political opponent, alleged that Genden "broke tables and chairs" and "even suggested that an alliance with Japan was possible".
+Genden later attempted to defend himself over the incident in his final public statement: "Stalin is a powerful man.
+I also possess power to represent Mongolia.
+This is why I am entitled to say what I think ...
+I am being criticized for having gotten drunk and having had a squabble with Stalin.
+This has nothing to do [with] the Mongolian-Soviet relations.
+When people get drunk, anything can happen; they become unreasonable.
+You say that I am uneducated.
+It is true, I am uneducated.
+A person like that does not know what he is doing."

-Purged
+Purging

 Upon Genden's return to Mongolia, Khorloogiin Choibalsan, acting under orders from Stalin, organized the second plenary meeting of Mongolian People's Revolutionary Party in March 1936 in Ulaanbaatar to permanently remove Genden from office.
-Party members led by Dorjjavyn Luvsansharav reprimanded Genden for his actions in Moscow and accused him of sabotaging relations with the Soviet Union.
+Party members led by Luvsansharav reprimanded Genden for his actions in Moscow and accused him of sabotaging relations with the Soviet Union.
 He was subsequently removed from his offices of both the prime minister and the foreign minister and then placed under strict house arrest.
 Anandyn Amar was appointed as the prime minister for the second time in Genden's place.
 With the purge of Genden, Choibalsan became Stalin's favored official in Ulaanbaatar and was named head of the new Internal Affairs Ministry, effectively making him the most powerful person in Mongolia.